Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 - Go to the top right of your Facebook page.

-- Scroll down to Settings and Click on it.
-When you do, you see General Account Settings.
+- Scroll down to "Settings" and click on it.

-- Type in a friend or family member's name to complete your Legacy Contact.
+- Type in a friend or family member's name and click "Add."

-- Let the person know he or she is your legacy contact.
+- Let the person know they are your legacy contact by clicking "Send."

-- The word Remembering will be shown next to the person's name next to the profile.
+- The word "Remembering" is shown next to the person's name on their profile.

-- Friends can share memories on the memorialized timeline providing the setting allows it.
+- Friends can share memories on the memorialized timeline (if this feature has been selected).

-- The content the deceased person has shared stays on Facebook and continues to be visible to the audience it was shared with.
+- The content the deceased person has shared remains on Facebook and continues to be visible to the audience it was shared with.